alevchuk/programming-lessions/README.md

 1. Under "Writing your first program" just open your Mac Terminal, type "python" and hit Enter.
 2. Under "Writing your first program (again)"
-    1. Open Atom
+    1. Open Atom [The screenshot in the Book is not relevant because we're using Atom - in Atom there will be no "Run" button]
     2. Write the program
     3. At the very top of the program add this line (copy-and-paste): `#!/opt/homebrew/bin/python3.5`
-    4. Press Ctrl-X to run the program
+    4. Press Ctrl-X to run the program [instead of the "Run" button as described in the book]

 # Chapter 2